ImplFerris/pico-pico/src/led/embedded-rust-external-led-blinky.md

 > Note: If you want to read signals from a component (like a button or sensor), you'll need to configure the GPIO pin as Input instead.

-This toggles the pin between high and low, which turns the LED on and off.
+Then we call set_high and set_low on the pin with a delay between them.
+This switches the pin between high and low, which turns the LED on and off.

 ## The Full code